mozilla-l10n/mozilla-l10n-query/README.md

 ```
 /?tool=XXX
 ```
 Display list of locales working in a specific tool.
-Available values: pontoon, locamotion.
+Available values: pontoon, locamotion, all.

+`all` will return a json with the list of supported tools and, for each of them, the supported locales.

 # License